aflyax/aflyax.github.io/_posts/2015-1-24-unique-Julia.md

 title: Use unique( ) to drop duplicates
 permalink: unique-Julia
 comments: true
-tags: [julia, arrays, sorting, duplicates]
+tags: [julia, arrays, sorting, duplicates, syntax]
 ---

 In a [recent post](/drop-duplicates/), I reviewed how you can use `union()` to get unique members out of a set.
 A faster way to do that is to use `unique()` function: